0xERR0R/blocky/docs/configuration.md

 ### Max Errors per file

 Number of errors allowed in a list before it is considered invalid and parsing stops.
+A value of -1 disables the limit.

 !!! example